NixOS/nix/doc/manual/src/contributing/hacking.md

 make compile_commands.json
 ```

-Configure your editor to use the `clangd` from the shell, either by running it inside the development shell, or by using [nix-direnv](https://github.com/nix-community/nix-direnv) and [the appropriate editor plugin](https://github.com/direnv/direnv/wiki#editor-integration).
+Configure your editor to use the `clangd` from the `.#native-clangStdenvPackages` shell.
+You can do that either by running it inside the development shell, or by using [nix-direnv](https://github.com/nix-community/nix-direnv) and [the appropriate editor plugin](https://github.com/direnv/direnv/wiki#editor-integration).

 > **Note**
 >